MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-enhance.md

 ![API contract table](images/desktop-to-uwp/contract-table.png)

-If you have a .NET-based desktop app, add a reference to that API contract.
+If you have a .NET-based desktop app, add a reference to that API contract, and then set the **Copy Local** property of that file to **False**.
 If you have a C++-based project, add to your **Additional Include Directories**, a path to the folder that contains this contract.

 :white_check_mark: **Call the APIs to add your experience**